 So back to that about me…

-My name is Emma Cartmel, and I am an Aussie who recently relocated from London to Munich with my husband, Ben, and our pug, Harley.
-While Munich has quickly stolen a big part of my heart, I will always call Australia home.
+My name is Emma Cartmel, and I am an Aussie living in beautiful Munich with my husband, Ben, and our pug, Harley.
+While Munich has stolen a big part of my heart, I will always call Australia home!

 I have degrees in Design (Fashion), Business (Marketing and Management), and Psychology, and experience working in education, and production, buying, and design within the clothing and textiles industry.